TRF:

 In 1983, tired of bending over a drawing board every day, I went to Newcastle University as a mature student (we got lovely big grants back then …) and got myself a Bachelor of Laws degree, followed a few years later by a Master’s.
 When I graduated in ’86 LARA was just being set up and, interestingly, the main driver behind it was opposition to stage rallying in the Welsh forests, rather than to trail riding.
 I got the ‘principal officer’ job in LARA and have had a version of it ever since apart from a few years in the late 1990s when I moved across to edit ‘Byway and Bridleway.’

-A lot TRF members like to rally around the phrase ‘fighting to keep our lanes open’.
-From your perspective, what does that actually mean?
+Some TRF members rally around the phrase “fighting to keep our lanes open”, from your perspective, what does that actually mean?

 That’s a rather emotive phrase, but it does have a degree of truth.
 Countryside access always has been a battle.
 That is the way it is.
 Britain may be the Land of the Free, but as soon as the ordinary man and woman start standing up for themselves, the establishment does not like it one bit.